hardy's skink of exposed rocky coastal headlands

 - Not Threatened

-This is a skink of the coast and the forest.
-Hardy's Skink is found throughout the South Island and Stewart Island, in native forests, scrublands, grasslands, coastal dunes, and rocky outcrops.
-It is a diurnal species, active during the day, and it basks on sun-warmed rocks and logs, soaking up the heat that will fuel its hunting.
+Oligosoma hardyi is a skink of the coast and the forest.
+Found throughout the South Island and Stewart Island, in native forests, scrublands, grasslands, coastal dunes, and rocky outcrops.
+A diurnal species, active during the day.
+It basks on sun-warmed rocks and logs, soaking up heat that fuels its hunting.
 A lizard that goes where the sun is.
+Tolerates salt spray in coastal areas.

-Biologically, Hardy's Skink is a viviparous species, giving birth to live young.
-Females produce three to five offspring each year, a relatively high reproductive rate that allows the species to recover quickly from disturbance.
-The young are born in late summer and are miniature versions of the adults, independent from birth.
+Biologically, Hardy's Skink is viviparous, giving birth to live young.
+Females produce three to five offspring each year.
+A relatively high reproductive rate that allows species to recover quickly from disturbance.
+Young are born in late summer and are miniature versions of adults.
+Independent from birth.
 A quick return.
 A short wait.

-Hardy's Skink is not threatened.
-It is widespread and common in the South Island and Stewart Island, with healthy populations throughout its range.
-But it is still vulnerable to predation by introduced rats, cats, and hedgehogs, and to habitat loss from land development.
+Not threatened.
+Widespread and common in South Island and Stewart Island with healthy populations throughout range.
+But still vulnerable to predation by introduced rats, cats, and hedgehogs.
+Habitat loss from land development compounds pressure.
 A survivor, but not invincible.
+Climate change affects coastal and lowland habitats.